 Since September 2011 all girls in first year in second level schools and age equivalent girls in special schools or home schooled have been offered the HPV vaccine during the academic year.

 From September 2014 the programme targets all girls in first year of second level schools as all other girls will have already been offered the vaccine.
 The vaccine will not be offered again and older girls may visit their GP to obtain the vaccine privately.

-Following recommendations from the National Immunisation Advisory Committee (NIAC), the Minister for Health and Children announced that the HPV vaccine would be introduced into the national immunisation programme in 2010 as part of the national strategy to protect females from cervical cancer.
+Following recommendations from the National Immunisation Advisory Committee (NIAC), the Minister for Health and Children announced the introduction of the HPV vaccine into the national immunisation programme in 2010 as part of the national strategy to protect females from cervical cancer.

 HPV vaccine was offered to all girls in First and Second year of second level schools in 2010 and age equivalent in special schools.
 Girls outside of the traditional school system (home-schooled) were also vaccinated.

-From September 2011 all girls in First year in second level schools and girls born are offered the HPV vaccine in the academic year.
-There is also a HPV catch-up vaccination programme for girls in Sixth year in second level schools from September 2011 and also for age equivalent girls attending special schools, home schooled, Youthreach and Community Training Centres.
-This will be repeated for girls in Sixth year in September 2012 and 2013.
+There was also a HPV catch-up vaccination programme for girls in Sixth year in second level schools in September 2011 and also for age equivalent girls born attending special schools, home schooled, Youthreach and Community Training Centres.
+This was repeated for girls in Sixth year in 2012 and 2013.

-From September 2014 the programme will target all girls in First year of second level schools as all other girls will have already been offered the vaccine.
+Since September 2014 the programme has been provided for all girls in First year of second level schools.
+All other girls had already been offered the vaccine.

 Who should not receive HPV vaccine?